imagej/imagej.github.io/pages/MorphoLibJ.md

-structuring element. (c) and (d): combination of the results obtained from two directions (horizontal and vertical) and four directions (by adding diagonal directions).](MorphoLibJ-directional-filtering-principle.png "Principle of directional filtering of a thin structure. (a) and (b): result of median filter using an horizontal and a vertical linear structuring element. (c) and (d): combination of the results obtained from two directions (horizontal and vertical) and four directions (by adding diagonal directions).")
+structuring element. (c) and (d): combination of the results obtained from two directions (horizontal and vertical) and four directions (by adding diagonal directions).](/images/pages/MorphoLibJ-directional-filtering-principle.png "Principle of directional filtering of a thin structure. (a) and (b): result of median filter using an horizontal and a vertical linear structuring element. (c) and (d): combination of the results obtained from two directions (horizontal and vertical) and four directions (by adding diagonal directions).")"

 The results of oriented filters for each direction can be combined by computing the maximum value over all orientations.
 The figure above